Hi-Folks/statistics/CONTRIBUTING.md

 ## Etiquette

-This project thrives on the spirit of open source collaboration.
-Our maintainers dedicate their precious time to create and uphold the source code, and they share it with the hope that it will benefit fellow developers.
+This project thrives on the spirit of open-source collaboration.
+Our maintainers dedicate their precious time to creating and upholding the source code, and they share it with the hope that it will benefit fellow developers.
 Let's ensure they don't bear the brunt of abuse or anger for their hard work.

 When raising issues or submitting pull requests, let's maintain a considerate and respectful tone.
 Our goal is to exemplify that developers are a courteous and collaborative community.